 Who wouldn't want to add another nasty pitch to their arsenal?
-Learning how to throw a sinker is one of the best ways to begin expanding your repertoire because it does not require any funky stress on your arm that pitches like a curve ball or slider do.
+Learning how to throw a sinker is one of the best ways to begin expanding your repertoire because it does not require any funky stress on your arm that a curveball or slider do.
 Parents can rest easy knowing that this pitch will not torque the shoulder or elbow of their young pitcher in a way that could cause problems down the road.

 A good way to think about the wrist action associated with how to throw a sinker correctly is that it is like you are showing off a big diamond ring on your index finger to the batter.
 Your palm will face slightly out, rather than directly down like it would with a regular fastball.

-Now for the grip.
-Although there are multiple grips you should try out when first learning, the classic sinker grip is demonstrated in the video.
+The Classic Grip: Although there are multiple grips you should try out when first learning, the classic sinker grip is demonstrated in the video.
 With the classic grip, there will be more seams visible to the batter, so they will have a better clue of what's coming.
 Especially as batters get older and more experienced, they will learn to pick up the spin right out of the pitcher's hand.
 If a ball appears to spin the same way as a fastball, but then ducks at the last second, that batter won't know what to do with it!

-There are other grips you can use when figuring out how to throw a sinker too.
-Play around with which one works best for you.
-There are other pitches that sink, like a splitter, so sometimes the language gets confusing.
+Sinker vs. Splitter Grip: There are other pitches that sink, like a splitter, so sometimes the language gets confusing.
 For the sake of differentiation, a sinker is typically expected to deviate slightly to the inside of a right-handed batter as it drops, whereas a classic splitter will just drop straight down.
 The splitter grip is also harder to get a handle on, especially for young pitchers whose hands are not as big yet.

 It's All About the Approach

 The right approach will enhance the effect of each of your pitches by keeping hitters off balance and not knowing what to expect.
 This is accomplished by doing everything in your power to keep your body language and mechanics the same no matter what pitch you're throwing.
 Sometimes you can just see it in a pitcher's eyes when he is about to throw an off-speed pitch.
-Other times he slows his wind-up down, or even speeds it up.
+Other times, he slows his wind-up down or even speeds it up.